-Each time I go on a trip, I get lots of questions about how I packed, what I took, what type of luggage I use and how I fit it in the allowed space.
+Each time I go on a trip, I get lots of questions about how I packed, what I took, what type of luggage I use, and how I fit it in the allowed space.
 Today I am sharing all that with you from our wine country trip.

 The black and white striped Travelers tank was from Chico’s last year.
 Stripes are almost the only print I wear now.
 The jeans are from J.Jill a couple of years ago.
 They were a good investment because I have worn them many times.
 They are lightweight and very comfortable.

 On the way home from Dobson, we stopped in Blowing Rock to enjoy a scoop of ice cream while relaxing on a bench in the shade.
-It is so much fun to meet followers of the blog while we are there.
-It happens often, and it always makes my day.

 The video below shows you how I packed for the trip.
 (Never use felted hangers that don’t swivel in a video.)
 Have a beautiful day!